agarciadom/mdenet-mde-ci-tutorial/README.md

 To work on the transformations from your own private clone (which allows for saving as well), follow these steps.

-First, install [the MDENet demo app on it](https://github.com/apps/mdenet-education-platform-demo-app) into your private clone.
+First, ensure [the MDENet demo app on it](https://github.com/apps/mdenet-education-platform-demo-app) is installed into your private clone.
+If you are using Github Classroom, your teacher may have pre-installed it into the organisation they set up for the classroom.

 Next, visit the URL according to the template below, replacing the URL to the raw version of your `smachines-hosted-activity.json` file (while removing the square brackets):